happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 Representation
 --

-Time to think how to represent users' scores.
+Time to think about representing users' scores.
 The dictionary seems the most obvious choice with users' ids as keys and their scores as values.
 The dictionary equivalent in Elixir is the [map structure](http://elixir-lang.org/getting-started/keywords-and-maps.html#maps).
-Here's an example of such map for storing points:
+Here's an example of such a map for storing points:
 ```
 %{"U1J28HCKC" => 3, "U1A2B3C4D" => -5}
 ```